Habit Stacker

-You can know what work needs to be done but be too distracted to get it done efficiently.
+You can know what work needs to be done but be too distracted to get it done in an efficient manner.
 Productivity is all about how well you can focus so you can get work done efficiently.
-Being able to focus on what you're doing means fewer mistakes, and you produce higher quality work.
-The Promodoro Technique is perfect for helping you to be able to do this.
+Being able to focus on what you’re doing means less mistakes and you produce higher quality work.
+The Promodoro Technique is perfect for help you to be able to do this.

 What You Will Learn